 Where: about 2.5 hours east of Canberra

 For a summer-style day trip, venture out of Canberra to the blissful beachside town of Huskisson.
 Make your first port of call the cheerful Loaded Dog Tarago Hotel for a pub lunch, before continuing along the bushy, scenic drive though Nerriga to Huskisson.
 Take in the vintage shops, as well as the great cafés here, such as 5 Little Pigs and Hyams Beach Store and Café before sinking your toes into the white sand and sparkling waters of Jervis Bay.
 Return to Canberra via Booderee National Park and stroll along the pure white Murrays Beach.

-Less than an hour from Canberra lies the rugged Namadji National Park.
+Within the epic nature near Canberra lies the rugged Namadgi National Park.
 One of the highlights of this park is the Tidbinbilla Nature Reserve, an expanse of protected bushland.
 Spot kangaroos, koalas, cockatoos and emus at The Sanctuary before following the well-signposted Birrigai Time Trail from the Visitor Centre to the Birrigai Rock Shelter, which the Ngunawal Aboriginal people occupied during the last ice age more than 20,000 years ago.
 Alternatively, take the challenging eight-kilometre (five-mile) hike to Gibraltar Peak.
 The panoramic view from the top is well worth the effort.